edgedb/edgedb/docs/admin/configuration.rst

     The TCP port the server listens on; ``5656`` by default.
 Note that the same port number is used for all IP addresses the server listens on.

-:eql:synopsis:`Port`
-    A parameter class that allows configuring application ports with the specified protocol.
-Below are the properties of the ``Port`` class.
-    All are required.

-    :eql:synopsis:`address (SET OF str)`
-        The TCP/IP address(es) for the application port.

-    :eql:synopsis:`port (int16)`
-        The TCP port for the application port.

-    :eql:synopsis:`protocol (str)`
-        The protocol for the application port.
-Valid values are:
-        ``'graphql+http'`` and ``'edgeql+http'``.

-    :eql:synopsis:`database (str)`
-        The name of the database the application port is attached to.

-    :eql:synopsis:`user (str)`
-        The name of the database role the application port is attached to.

-    :eql:synopsis:`concurrency (int64)`
-        The maximum number of backend connections available for this application port.

 :eql:synopsis:`Auth`
     A parameter class that specifies the rules of client authentication.
     Below are the properties of the ``Auth`` class.